 4. 2018: WPA3 – still uses AES but replaced CCMP with the Galois/Counter Mode Protocol (GCMP).
 The key length for AES has increased.

 Another new feature of WPA3 is Simultaneous Authentication of Equals or SAE.
-Instead of a four-way handshake authentication, SAE improves the security of initial key exchange and offers better protection against offline dictionary-based attacks.
+Instead of a four-way handshake authentication, SAE improves the security of the initial key exchange and offers better protection against offline dictionary-based attacks.

 WPA3 Uses Either of These Two WiFi Security Modes: